rpcpool/yellowstone-vixen/README.md

 # Yellowstone Vixen

-Yellowstone Vixen is a framework for building program-aware, real-time Solana data pipelines.
+Yellowstone Vixen is a comprehensive framework for building program-aware, real-time Solana data pipelines.
 It provides the core components—runtime, parser definitions, and handler interfaces—needed to transform raw on-chain events into structured, actionable data.
+Vixen supports the registration of custom data sources, allowing developers to integrate various data streams seamlessly.

-Vixen consumes Dragon’s Mouth gRPC streams and routes program-specific change events through pluggable parsers, enabling developers to log, store, or stream enriched data for indexing, analytics, and downstream consumption.
+Solana change events, following the Yellowstone gRPC specification, are received from the source and routed through pluggable parsers.
+This enables developers to log, store, or stream enriched data for indexing, analytics, and downstream consumption.

 ## Table of Contents